 When in Israel in 2012, my cousin got this awesome meal on the last day, and I was so jealous when it was served and I was eating my ‘safe’ sandwich.
-I only had the last of my money, so ate something I knew I’d like.
+That meal was Shakshuka and its now a firm favourite!

 I wasn’t too sure what the menu said so looked it up when home, and have been making it ever since.
 It is seriously good comfort food and not even bad for you!